anarkavre/pom1/README.md

 | Show About          | A      |                    | Show version and copyright information.        |
 | Toggle Krusader ROM | K      | -krusaderRom       | Toggle between Krusader and BASIC/Monitor ROMs |

-Before exiting, Pom1 writes its configuration options to `$HOME/.pom1/pom1.cfg`
+Before exiting, Pom1 writes its configuration options to `$HOME/.pom1/pom1.cfg`; you can modify options directly in this file as well.

+Building
+===

+Generate the `configure` script:

+	$ libtoolize --force
+	$ aclocal
+	$ autoheader
+	$ automake --force-missing --add-missing
+	$ autoconf

+After that's it's just the usual:

+	$ ./configure
+	$ make
+	$ make install

 Other information
 ===

-- You can find more information about the project at the Pom1 website: http://pom1.sourceforge.net/
+You can find more information about the project at the Pom1 website: http://pom1.sourceforge.net/